StefanJakic/KafkaSpringBoot/README.md

 - If the message is a `START` event then save it to the cash.
 - If the message is an `END` event and the cash has the `START` event with the same `callId`, then calculate the call duration, and pass it to the outbound channel using the output format.
 The cash for this `callId` should be cleaned up after sending the message.
-- If the message is an `END` event but doesn't have the matching `START` message, it should be marked for deletion after 5 minutes, and deleted after 10 minutes.
+- If the message is an `END` event but doesn't have the matching `START` message, it should be marked for deletion after *5 minutes*, and deleted after *10 minutes*.
 - If the message is an `END` event but the timestamp is less than the `START` event timestamp, and error should be logged and all messages with this `callId` should be deleted from the cash.

-The cash is a custom class with two maps, one for caching `START` messages, and one for the messages that are marked for deletion.
+The cash is a custom class with a map for caching `START` and `END` messages and for the messages that are marked for deletion.

-After processing a message, the handler is passing messages to the outbound channel.
-The outbound channel adapter listens for messages from this channel and is passing them further to the output Kafka topic.
+After processing the messages, the handler is passing these messages to the outbound channel.
+From there the messages are sent to the Kafka topic and saved to the database.

 ## Technologies

 - Spring Boot
 - Spring Integration
 - Kafka
+- PostgreSQL
 - Logback
 - Maven